"Some of nature's most exquisite handiwork is on a miniature scale,

 For all the advances of modern Biology, it is still difficult at times to emplace some organisms among animals, or plants, or fungi.
 Today, for example, the very term "plant" has rather little value, from a strictly scientific standpoint.
 If we were to limit the concept involved therein to terrestrial photosynthetic organisms and some (not all) groups of green algae, and were then to become fastidious in distinguishing them from other creatures, we should speak not of "plants", but of the "phylum Virideplantae" within the "kingdom Eukariota".

 Then you have fungi, a taxonomic kingdom unto themselves, and thus on a par with other eukariotes like Viridaeplantae (green plants), Metazoa (animals), Rhodophyta (red algae), and several others.
-Considered to be plants until the late XX century, they are now believed to be more closely related to animals than to any other group of living beings.
+Considered to be plants until the late XX century, fungi are now believed to be more closely related to animals than to any other group of living beings.

-Even the empirical biological "species" - which is actually based on an Aristotelian philosophical construct - is not as easy to define (as opposed to describe) as it may sound.
+Even the biological "species" - which is actually based on an Aristotelian philosophical construct - is not as easy to define (as opposed to describe) as it may sound.
 If the usual definition of "a group of genetically isolated organisms which, being such, can only reproduce successfully among themselves" is accepted, what about all-female, parthenogenic "species"?
 They do not reproduce among themselves (they do not mate but, rather, every individual is a clone of its mother).
 And what about the - rare but existing - fertile offspring arising from the genetic exchange of two different species, sometimes even belonging to different genera?

 Simply said, sometimes this it is not as easy as it looks.